 What is counseling?

 Keep in mind that as you begin the counseling process your stress level may increase temporarily as you begin to address and work through potentially sensitive matters.
 Counseling at PBA is provided in an open, honest and supportive atmosphere.
 Your counselor will respect you and your difficulties and is concerned that you receive the best possible treatment.
 We look forward to assisting you with your personal concerns.

-How do I know if I need counseling?
+How do I know if counseling is for me?

 Is counseling confidential?

 Services are available to all students and all conversations are confidential.
 We do not release information about you without your written permission, except in the case of imminent danger to self or others, child/adult abuse, court orders or where otherwise required by law.
 Counseling documents are not a part of your university record.At the PBA Counseling Center, your confidentiality is of utmost importance to use.
 We do not release information about you without your written permission, except in the following cases: